-How do your policies ensure that staff do not sell more than the maximum possession amount to patrons?
-Do you have policies about management of smell jars, including display, storage, and security?
+Topic Status ✓ = OK NP = Need policy UP = Update policy Do your policies ensure that another team member is available to assist in managing situations where a patron is intoxicated?
+Are your policies clear on when staff should consider calling the police?
+Sales How do your policies ensure that staff do not sell more than the maximum possession amount to patrons?
+Do you have policies about management of smell and touch jars, including display, storage, and security?
 Do you have policies about storage, disposal, and tracking of cannabis inventory?
-Do your policies ensure that cannabis and cannabis accessories are not visible from outside the store?
+Do your policies ensure that cannabis and cannabis accessories will not be visible to minors from outside the store?
 Do your policies ensure that cannabis and cannabis accessories are not directly accessible by patrons inside the store?

-Creating a safe environment

-Do you have policies to manage the removal of a patron, or the denial of entry to a patron?
+Creating a safe environment Do you have policies to manage the removal of a patron, or the denial of entry to a patron?
 For example, are staff trained in the use of appropriate language to ensure situations do not escalate?
 Are staff aware of the store's measures for preventing disturbances?
 For example, are staff aware of outside lighting, signage, locks and alarms, and other safety measures?
 Are staff trained on preventing disturbances, including violent and disorderly conduct, in the store?
 Do you have policies about when and how incident reports are to be completed?